SBIMB/gen3-dev/README.md

-kubectl create -f minio/minio-pvc.yaml kubectl create -f minio/minio-deployment.yaml kubectl create -f minio/minio-service.yaml
+kubectl create -f minio/minio-pvc.yaml kubectl create -f minio/minio-deployment.yaml kubectl create -f minio/minio-service.yaml kubectl create -f minio/minio-pv.yaml
 ```
 After a few minutes, the pods inside the `minio-system` namespace should all be running and ready.

 ![MinIO System Workloads](public/assets/images/minio-system-workloads.png "MinIO System Workloads")

 The `minio-service` should be accessible on the following url: `http://<ip-address>:<nodePort>/minio`.

 ![MinIO Login Page](public/assets/images/minio-login.png "MinIO Login")

 Once logged in, a bucket, `gen3-local-bucket`, can be created using the UI.

 ![MinIO Gen3 Local Bucket](public/assets/images/minio-gen3-local-bucket.png "MinIO Gen3 Local Bucket")

 To expose `minio` on HTTPS, we'll need to modify the ingress file, `revproxy-dev.yaml`, by adding the `minio` paths: